Organisations supporting the armed forces

 - a single grant to produce an outcomes framework for the covenant fund.

+A list of open programmes is available on the Armed Forces Covenant Fund Trust website.
 Applicants can apply using the grant application form on the Government’s Covenant Fund website.

 We encourage organisations to bid for Covenant funding.
 Many organisations in the county have previously been successful, helping to fund great community events, projects and facilities for the benefit of Kent’s Armed Forces community and the wider population, often helping integration.

-Kent and Medway Civilian Military Partnership Board
+Kent and Medway Civilian-Military Partnership Board

-The Kent and Medway Civilian Military Partnership Board actively oversees and implements the Kent Armed Forces Covenant and the Medway Armed Forces Covenant and organises an annual conference.
+The Kent and Medway Civilian-Military Partnership Board actively oversees and implements the Kent Armed Forces Covenant and the Medway Armed Forces Covenant and organises an annual conference.

-It has 5 sub-groups which focus on:
+It has 5 task groups which focus on:

 - health and wellbeing